What The Narcissist is Really Hiding

 We hear a lot about the false self of the narcissist and how they create this false self to hide behind, but what are they really hiding?
 Many people think the narcissist's abusive behavior is what they are trying to hide, but it actually isn't.
 The abusive behavior is something they use to try to keep the fiction in place.
 The abusive behavior is not what needs to be hidden, in other words.
 The abusive behavior is just another tool to make sure what needs to be hidden stays hidden.
 What they are trying to hide is far more ugly than that, in the narcissist's opinion, and they live in fear that other people will see it.

 But what is it?
 It's the narcissist's true self, as they perceive it to be.
 The true self is not the fake nice one you see, and it is not the abusive terror you see, either.
-The true self is a weak, worthless, unlovable monstrosity that has no redeeming qualities at all.
+The true self is perceived to be a weak, worthless, unlovable monstrosity that has no redeeming qualities at all.
 You've likely never seen it unless the narcissist in your life has decompensated to the point that they are suicidal, and even then you probably didn't see the actual true self, but more of a reflection of it filtered through their other masks.
 The true self is generally extremely immature and undeveloped, like a baby.
 It may not even be able to communicate with other people, similar to what we often see with DID or what we used to call multiple personality disorder.
 This is what the narcissist is hiding.
 Something they believe is so ugly, so defective, so deformed, so shame-filled, so repulsive, so hideous and awful that it must be hidden at all costs because anyone who even looks upon it will run screaming in disgust.
 This is what they believe they are.

 It's really no more realistic than their positive view of themselves, but unlike their false self, the narcissist does not know that this negative perception isn't real.
 They know their projected self is false, because they constructed it specifically in opposition to the true self.
 That's why they will go to such extremes to keep it in place, including discarding, abusing or even killing others who threaten to expose it.
 The false self is the only barrier between the world and what they think is the truth about themselves.
 By any means necessary, that true self must be kept away from the world.
 This is also the reason they are often so paranoid and hypersensitive.
 If you were walking around living a lie that you felt was going to be exposed any second, you would be paranoid, too.